 • United States: includes all the states.
 See Iowa Code 4.1

 2. Hospital records, medical records, and professional counselor records of the condition, diagnosis, care, or treatment of a patient or former patient or a counselee or former counselee, including outpatient.
 However, confidential communications between a crime victim and the victim’s counselor are not subject to disclosure except as provided in section 915.20A.
-However, the Iowa department of public health shall adopt rules which provide for the sharing of information among agencies and providers concerning the maternal and child health program including but not limited to the statewide child immunization information system, while maintaining an individual’s confidentiality.
+However, the department of health and human services shall adopt rules which provide for the sharing of information among agencies and providers concerning the maternal and child health program including but not limited to the statewide child immunization information system, while maintaining an individual’s confidentiality.

 3. Trade secrets which are recognized and protected as such by law.